NativeScript/docs-v7/docs/start/quick-setup.md

 ##### Setup

-If running OS is Windows; copy and paste the script below into your command prompt as an administrator and press Enter:
+If you’re running Windows, copy and paste the script below into your command prompt as an administrator and press Enter:

 Please be sure that you run this command in cmd as an administrator (Windows key > type "cmd" > right click > Run as Administrator).